open-estuary/estuary/doc/Deploy_Manual.4D02.md

 Two methods are provided to connect UART:

-Method 1 is suitable when in openlab environment:
+Method 1 is booting board in openlab environment:

 used `board_connect` command, the target machine connected to the host machine.
 Use another console window, input `board_reboot` command, the system will be reset, when system showing "Press Any key in 10 seconds to stop automatical booting...", press any key except "enter" key and enter UEFI main menu.

-Method 2 is booting board into UEFI SHELLon you host machine
+Method 2 is booting board into UEFI SHELL on your host machine

 Follow below steps to enter UEFI SHELL: